zithro/qubes-doc/arch-spec-0.3.md

 could be exploited by the attacker from one of the (lesser-privileged) VM in order to compromise other (more-privileged) VMs.

-In other to mitigate such situations, Qubes architecture assumes existence of several so called driver do- mains.
+In order to mitigate such situations, Qubes architecture assumes existence of several so called driver do- mains.
 A driver domain is an unprivileged PV-domain that has been securely granted access to certain PCI device (e.g. the network card or disk controller) using Intel VT-d.
 This means that e.g. all the networking code (WiFi drivers, stack, TCP/IP stack, DHCP client) is located in an unprivileged domain, rather than in Dom0.